rapidjs-org/rJS/packages/rjs/README.md

 ## Use

 At the core, rJS (pron. ‘rapidJS’) is an intuitive filesystem-derived build interface.
-Additionaly, it can be used with a production-ready web application server to move and hide the build step behind the server interface. rJS has been dsigned and developed with a delightful developer experience in mind.
+Additionaly, it can be used with a production-ready web application server to move and hide the build step behind the server interface. rJS has been designed and developed with a delightful developer experience in mind.

 ``` console
 (npx) rjs serve --dev --plugins-dir ./my-plugins